cpjfb/MCN2017/README.md

 ## Format

-- a full day or half-day hackathon before the conference
+- a half-day hackathon before the conference (or should it be a full day?)
 - a follow-up session during the conference to present the results

 in [others](http://mcn.edu/category-unpacked-mcn2017-call-proposals/) category